olimoz/mech-interp-reasoning/README.md

 This approach was attempted on 80 randomly sampled challenges from the population of 403 (approx 20%).
 This sample size was due to cost constraints as agentic workflows consume large numbers of tokens and Claude3.5 is an expensive model.

-### Impact of a Larger Model with Self Reflection & Coding Ability
+### Impact of a Larger Model with Self Reflection: AI Agents with Coding Ability

 A third approach is to use the above discussed agent in a Jupyter notebook, but further enable that agent to write and execute code in order to solve the challenges.
 The hope is that code allows the agent to access a symbolic reasoning tool, a too which can scale up and allow the model to reach beyond its own memory limits, as it does for us.